 Build relationships with nursing schools.
 The BLS projects RN employment to grow 5% from 2024 to 2034.
 New graduate nurses represent a renewable pipeline - but you need to be in front of them before graduation, not after.
 Clinical rotation partnerships, tuition assistance programs, and new-grad residency programs create loyalty before a nurse ever hits the open market.

 Maintain a passive candidate database.
-Most experienced clinicians aren't actively looking.
-But they might be open to the right opportunity at the right time.
-AI sourcing tools help here by continuously identifying clinicians who match your future needs.
-The key is keeping those candidates warm through periodic outreach - even when you don't have an immediate opening.
+Most experienced clinicians aren’t actively looking.
+At the right moment, though, many are open to the right opportunity.
+AI recruiting tools help here by continuously identifying professionals who match your future needs.
+Keep that talent pool warm through periodic outreach - even when you don’t have an immediate opening.

 Create a return-to-practice program.
 The NCSBN found that roughly 100,000 RNs left the workforce during the pandemic.
 Many still hold active licenses but haven’t practiced in two or three years.
 A structured return-to-practice program - with refresher training, mentorship, and a gradual ramp-up period - can bring experienced nurses back.
 These candidates already have the clinical skills.
 They just need a pathway that doesn’t throw them straight into a full patient load on day one.

 Pipeline building takes time to pay off.
-But organizations that invested in these approaches before the current shortage hit are the ones filling roles in weeks rather than months.
-The BLS projects 189,100 RN openings per year for the next decade.
-That's not a short-term problem with a short-term fix.
-It's a structural shift that requires ongoing pipeline investment.
+But organizations that invested in these approaches before the current shortage hit are filling roles in weeks rather than months.
+BLS projects 189,100 RN openings per year for the next decade.
+No short-term fix addresses a structural shift of that scale - ongoing pipeline investment is the only durable answer.

 Does Flexible Scheduling Reduce Healthcare Turnover?